top of page

 Medicare Part D is a voluntary outpatient prescription drug benefit for people with Medicare provided through private plans that contract with the federal government.

-You can choose to enroll in either a stand-alone prescription drug plan (PDP) to supplement traditional Medicare or a Medicare Advantage plan, mainly HMOs and PPOs, that provides Medicare-covered benefits, including prescription drugs.
+You can choose to enroll in either a stand-alone prescription drug plan (PDP) to supplement Traditional Medicare or a Medicare Advantage plan.

-The 2024 Medicare Annual Enrollment Period (AEP) for Medicare Part D prescription drug plans is October 15–December 7, 2024.
-During this time, you can make changes to your Medicare coverage, including Part D, and these changes will take effect on January 1, 2025.
+The 2026 Medicare Annual Enrollment Period (AEP) for Medicare Part D prescription drug plans is October 15–December 7, 2026.
+During this time, you can make changes to your Part D, and these changes will take effect on January 1, 2027.

 What does Medicare Part D cover

-Each Medicare Part D plan uses a list of approved drugs to decide what’s covered and what isn’t.
+Each Medicare Part D plan uses a list of approved drugs to decide what is covered and what is not.
 This list is called a drug formulary.
 The formulary may differ from plan to plan.
-Many plans arrange their list of covered drugs in different levels, called “tiers ”.
+Many plans arrange their list of covered drugs in various levels, called “tiers”.
 Generally, drugs in a lower tier will cost less than drugs in a higher tier.
 Here is one example of a typical Medicare drug plan’s tier system (but remember, your plan may be different):

 •Tier 1 - Preferred Generic: Generic or brand drugs that are available at the lowest cost share for the plan